LazymanzoidOfficial/Sonorous/README.md

 ### Features
 - **🎵 Hi-Res Lossless Audio**: Listen to your favorite songs in the highest sound quality available.
 (Up to 24-bit/192khz.)
+- **🖥️ Its Native!**: That's right!
+No electron, web browser framework that hogs your RAM.
+The app is built on WPF, a lightweight and fast framework.
+- **👤 Account System**: Sonorous allows you to log into your DAB Music account and access your favorite tracks.
+(Library coming soon).
+- **🗒️ Open Source**: Sonorous is completely open-source, allowing you to look inside the code of the app and make contributions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>